-The Anthropology Department at Appalachian State University is committed to public education through involvement of the avocational community and school groups in its archaeological field and laboratory projects.
+The Department of Anthropology Department at Appalachian State University is committed to public education through involvement of the avocational community and school groups in its archaeological field and laboratory projects.
 Hundreds of local citizens, ages five through ninety-five, have enjoyed the process of archaeology and the excitement of its discoveries.
 Our outreach to the local public includes: